schizokid88/german_cheatsheet/README.md

 # german_cheatsheet
-German Cheat Sheet PDF via LaTeX
+Small German Cheat Sheet in PDF via LaTeX

+**Notice:** Done by Claude AI under guidance, so if you found any mistake open an issue.
+The .tex file may be hard to read, since it's done by AI, xd